Level of Adherence to Dual Anti-platelet Therapy at 6 and 12 Months After Coronary Stenting; The Impact on Post-angioplasty Cardiovascular Events

 Long-term DAPT following coronary stenting has highlighted the importance of drug adherence (9).
 Also, significant association of DAPT adherence with post-angioplasty cardiovascular events has been reported and emphasized the evaluation of rate and cause of poor adherence to antiplatelet agents (3).
 Multiple factors were shown to be associated with drug non-adherence including communication barriers, socioeconomic factors and motivational circumstances (10).
 Here we observed an important association of low and high DAPT adherence with lower cardiovascular events at 12 months post-PCI.
 However, at 6 months post-PCI, there was a minor cardiovascular event in patients with moderate DAPT adherence.

-Ferreira-González and colleagues evaluated 1 622 patients who underwent PCI with drug-eluting stents and discovered that discontinuing anti-platelet therapy after the first month of coronary stenting was transitory and did not significantly increase the incidence of MACE (11).
+Ferreira-González et al. evaluated 1 622 patients who underwent PCI with drug-eluting stents and discovered that discontinuing anti-platelet therapy after the first month of coronary stenting was transitory and did not significantly increase the incidence of MACE (11).
 Furthermore, recent medical history has been linked to a higher risk of DAPT cessation in patients who had undergone PCI 12.
 Individuals who had no prior MI or CABG and had less cardiovascular risk factors, such as diabetes, were more likely to terminate their DAPT (12).

 Our data suggest that low adherence to the antiplatelet therapy at one year following PCI was associated with lower rate of cardiovascular events, which was later than first month of stenting and may be among patients with low risk past medical history.
 Although we noted patient’s medical record, they were not adjusted by post-PCI cardiovascular events in our study.
 Since we had a large number of patients lost to follow up (50 persons), this should be noted that poor follow up by the patients itself in the low adherence group could be resulted in fewer cardiovascular events in relation to moderate adherence group.